Bouni/kicad-jlcpcb-tools/README.md

 1. fork repo
 2. git clone forked repo
 3. install pre-commit `pip install pre-commit`
+4. setup pre-commit `pre-commit install`
-4. create feature branch `git switch -c my-awesome-feature`
+5. create feature branch `git switch -c my-awesome-feature`
-5. make your changes
+6. make your changes
-6. commit your changes `git commit -m "Awesome new feature"`
+7. commit your changes `git commit -m "Awesome new feature"`
-7. push to GitHub `git push`
+8. push to GitHub `git push`
-8. Create PR
+9. Create PR

 Make sure you make use of pre-commit-hooks in order to format everything nicely with `black` In the near future I'll add ruff / pylint and possibly other pre-commit-hooks that enforce nice and clean code style.